mbeckem/tiro/docs/building.md

 - clang (tested on clang++ 8.0)

 Other recent compilers may work as well (C++17 is required at the very least).

-The header libraries of the boost project are required to build this project.
-On Debian/Ubuntu, run:

-    $ apt-get install libboost-dev

-Note: boost will eventually be removed as a dependencies.
-Only a few places remain where is is actually being used.

 ## Build system